indiana-university/rivet-react/src/components/Grid/Col.md

 ### Set elements of containers

-The `component` property overrides the element of the container allowing for the user of semantic elements when needed
+The `component` property overrides the element of the container allowing for the use of semantic elements when needed.
+The default component is a `div`.

 <!-- prettier-ignore-start -->
 ```jsx